tpssim/weather-sensing/README.md

 #### Building a sensor node
 In the reference build, a sensor node consists of:
-  -Arduino UNO
+  - Arduino UNO
-  -XBee shield
+  - XBee shield
-  -XBee radio module
+  - XBee radio module
-  -DHT22 temperature and humidity sensor
+  - DHT22 temperature and humidity sensor
-  -An analog light sensor
+  - An analog light sensor

 1. Connect the XBee radio module to the Arduino using the shield.
 2. Connect the light sensor analog output to A1 on the Arduino.